 - Global health fieldwork can satisfy up to 6 elective credit hours.

 - Students wishing to count a non-VIGH course towards the Certificate should complete the Course Proposal form in which they explain how the course relates to the Certificate objectives (listed above in a previous section) and describe their final course deliverable, which must relate to global health.

 - All courses for the Certificate must be taken for graduate credit and involve global health content.

-This checklist will help you to plan and track your global health credits.
+This checklist will help you to plan and track your global health credit.

-- Search for other global health courses on YES using the code “PUBH” or typing “global health.”
+- Search for other global health courses on YES by searching “global health”